couriersud/msigd/README.md

       --sharpness            values: 0 to 5
       --color_rgb            tripple: v1,v2,v3 where v<=100
       --unknown440           values: off on
-      --input                values: hdmi1 hdmi2 dp usbc
       --osd_transparency     values: 0 to 5
       --osd_timeout          values: 0 to 30
       --reset                values: on

 MAG series monitors:
-    These options apply to MAG27 and MAG32 monitors:
+    These options apply to MAG272 and MAG32 monitors:

-      --game_mode            values: user fps racing rts rpg --unknown210           values: 0 to 20
-      --enable_dynamic       values: on off
+      --game_mode            values: user fps racing rts rpg --enable_dynamic       values: on off
       --hdcr                 values: off on
       --refresh_display      values: off on